Continuous electricity production

 With a reduction in specific consumptions of oil and fuel thanks to scrupulous operations and maintenance, the plants we operate reach very high availability rates, maximising the performance of PPA-type contracts they are based on.

-The assets currently in operation under the GPG umbrella include:
+The asset currently in operation under the GPG umbrella include:

 Palamara and La Vega (Dominican Republic)

 In coal-fired thermal power plants we make use of our extensive experience in Spain over the last 50 years in the development, construction, operation and maintenance of the plants:

 CT La Robla with 655 MW (1970)